 Washington, D.C.
 Sports Betting: DC Sportsbook Sites, Apps & Promos

 The Washington, D.C.
 City Council approved sports betting in 2018, and the law went into effect in 2019.
 The D.C.
 Office of Lottery and Gaming is able to issue licenses to major sports venues (Class A license), as well as hotels, bars, and restaurants (Class B license).
 In addition, the D.C.
 Lottery has launched a sports betting mobile app and website powered by Intralot called Gambet DC.
-No other online sportsbooks are under consideration.

 Best D.C.
 Online Sports Betting Sites